jbestenlehner/mat1820_example/_build/html/_sources/docs/session4.md

     print(i)
 ```

-However, `np.arrays` should be avoided when used only for indexing or counting.
+However, `np.arrays()` should be avoided when used only for indexing or counting.
 Because Python creates a physical copy in memory of the numpy array (`np.arange(3)`) and then iterates over it.
-In the case of `range(3)` the integers are 1 by 1 temporally produced.
+In the case of `range(3)` the integers are 1 by 1 temporally generated.

 An indexer `i` over a range is usually used, if you want to update values in a list or array: